Pied avocet: Distribution

 The pied avocet is a Turano-Mediterranean species, found in the Palearctic.
 Its fragmented range spans European coastlines from southern Scandinavia and the Baltic states (e.g., Estonia since 1964) to the Iberian Peninsula, the Mediterranean, Black Sea, and eastern European plains (Ukraine, Bulgaria, Romania, Hungary).
 Major European populations are in the Netherlands, Germany, Denmark, Spain (southern and Ebro Delta), Italy (Po Delta and Sardinia), France, and Russia.
 It occurs on southern England coasts (about 150 pairs in 1979), having returned to breed in 1947 in Suffolk’s Minsmere RSPB reserve after disappearing in the mid-19th century.

 In Asia, it ranges from Turkey (Anatolia) to northern Mongolia, northern China, southern Russian Far East, Kazakhstan, and Middle Eastern countries (Iran, Iraq, Jordan).
 It is patchily distributed in the Gulf states, Pakistan, and the Indian subcontinent.

 In Africa, it occurs along the Mediterranean coast of North Africa, the Red Sea, and Atlantic coast to Senegal and northern Guinea, covering parts of the Sahel, East Africa, and southern Africa.

 Northern European (Netherlands to Scandinavia) and eastern Asian populations are migratory.
 Western European birds winter in West Africa (Senegal, Gambia, Niger) and Mediterranean countries, especially Spain and Portugal (one-third of migratory European birds).
 Eastern European birds winter in Niger, Chad, Sudan, and the Red Sea.
 Some overwinter from Denmark to the Netherlands, England to Ireland.
 Asian populations winter in East Africa or the Indian subcontinent.
 Migratory groups of 5–30 birds move from August to October and return between March and May.

 Mediterranean, some African, and Gulf populations are sedentary.
 Some Camargue birds winter in Morocco and Tunisia.

 During migration, transalpine flights occur (e.g., in Engadine), but inland sightings are rare.
 Individuals have been recorded as far as the Faroe Islands, Azores, and Canary Islands.

 In France

 Historical presence

 Illustration in Florence, Italy, by Saverio Manetti in the 1770s.

 The Pied Avocet was present in France during the Roman Gaul period, evidenced by bones found in a waste pit in Lattes, Hérault, alongside other bird species.
 Later, a single specimen was found in 14th-century deposits in Abbeville, Somme.

 It was noted as breeding in Camargue and Languedoc only from the early 20th century.
 It established breeding on the Atlantic coast from the 1950s, starting in Vendée in 1952, reaching Morbihan by 1983, and the English Channel and Somme Bay in the 1970s.
-It likely bred in France before the 20th century, possibly colonizing or recolonizing spontaneously from its Mediterranean range.
+It likely bred in France before the 20th century, possibly colonising or recolonising spontaneously from its Mediterranean range.